jina-ai/docs/chapters/mime-type/index.rst

         d = Document()
         d.buffer = (svg_content)
         assert d.mime_type == 'image/svg'
-        # the mime type can be overwritten
+        # the MIME type can be overwritten
         d.mime_type = 'text/plain'
-        # assigning an invalid mime type leads to a ``ValueError``
+        # assigning an invalid MIME type leads to a ``ValueError``
         d.mime_type = 'invalid/type' # raises exception

-Mime type in chunks
+MIME Type in Chunks
 -------------------
-Chunks are created by ``Segmenters``.
+Chunks can be created by ``Segmenters``.
-For a variety of use cases, chunks have the same mime type as their parent documents.
+Also, Chunks can be created by the user and attached to the Documents before feeding them into the flow.
-Examples are text documents where each sentence (chunk) is a text document on its own.
+There are many use cases where Chunks have the same MIME type as their parent Documents.
-Also when segmenting images or audio, most applications are creating chunks of the same mime type.
+For instance, when segmenting images or audio, Chunks of the same MIME type are created.

-However, there are scenarios where it makes sense to change the mime type on chunk level.
+In some use cases, a different parent and chunk mime type is required.
-A common examples would be for instance video documents where the chunks are images.
+Such as processing video, where the chunk would be images.
-The ``Segmenters`` are responsible for assigning the right mime type to the chunks they create.
+A Segmenter is responsible for assigning the correct mime type to the chunks when they are created.

-In case no mime type is set, the ``SegmentDriver`` assigns the mime type of the parent document as default value.
+In case no MIME type is set, the ``SegmentDriver`` assigns the MIME type of the parent Document as default value.
-The following example illustrates a simple segmenter, which sets the ``mime_type`` for each chunk it creates.
+The following example shows a simple Segmenter, which sets the ``mime_type`` for each Chunk it creates.

 .. confval:: dummy_segmenter.py